CONSUMER MEDICINE INFORMATION

-Your doctor, nurse and pharmacist will ensure that you are not given PROTAMINE SULPHATE if the packaging is torn or shows
+Your doctor, nurse and pharmacist will ensure that you are not given PROTAMINE SULFATE if the packaging is torn or shows signs

-If you are not sure whether you should start being given PROTAMINE SULPHATE, contact your doctor or pharmacist.
+If you are not sure whether you should start being given PROTAMINE SULFATE, contact your doctor or pharmacist.

 Before you are given it

 Tell your doctor, nurse or pharmacist if you have allergies to: